MishaConway/resque-population-control/README.md

         end
     end

+By default, a Resque::Plugins::PopulationControl::PopulationExceeded exception will be thrown whenever things get out of hand.
+If you wish to suppress this, there is an option to do that.
+This will cause things to fail silently and prevent any job from getting enqueued if the current population is past the limit.
+To get more info and visibility in these situations, you can implement on_population_exceeded to add things like logging and whatever else you deem needed.

+    class Job
+        extend Resque::Plugins::PopulationControl
+        population_control 100, :suppress_exceptions => true

+         @queue = :jobs

+        def self.perform(customer_id)
+           ...
+        end

+        def self.on_population_exceeded max_size, *args
+           logger.debug "Attempt to enqueue #{name} with payload #{args.inspect} failed since population exceeds #{max_size}." end
+    end

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.